gojasper/devops-takehome-public/README.md

 - Identify why the container fails to start
 - Fix the issue(s) and get the service running
 - Verify the service is accessible at `http://localhost:8080`

-*note - service code changes are not required*

 **Hints**:
 - Look at container logs